Was it ethical?

 Andre Kertesz BBC Master of Photographers

 Looking at the image below, the woman looks like a dancer who is doing some reading backstage.
 Kertesz has noticed this woman and the comical way she is dressed.
-He has thought about the framing of the picture and taken the shot whilst including some of the detail around the woman, completing the story of the image.
-She now sits perfectly in context with her surroundings.
-The images show a delightful young woman backstage.
+He has thought about the framing of the picture.
+Taken the shot while including some of the detail around the woman, completing the story of the image.
+She now sits in context with her surroundings.
+The photos show a delightful young woman backstage.
 If asked if she was offended in any way, I am sure her answer would have been no. I would imagine that Kertesz was given permission to take the picture, having been allowed to go backstage.

 This brings me to my point about Kertesz being at a higher level.
 In using the camera in a more ethical way than some of today’s photographers.
 Kertesz exhibited his photographs almost every year from 1927 until 2012 and some years, two or three times all over the world.
 Not one of his images were judged as unethical.
 This, of course, could be put down to the style he used in his photography.

-There was some criticism towards the image below as Kertesz was known for his street photography and many people said the image was staged and not a true representation of an everyday street scenario.
+There was some criticism towards the image below as Kertesz was known for his street photography and many people said the picture was staged and not an accurate representation of an everyday street scenario.
 Even if it was a composed image, I don’t think he ever said it wasn’t.
-Kertesz took several images at the same place over a long period of time.
+Kertesz took several pictures at the same place over a long period of time.

 Jacques Henri Lartigue

-Lartigue was of a similar age to Kertesz, therefore, would Kertesz have taken this shot below if he was in the same situation?
-In a way, it is very similar to Kertesz’ shot above of the woman backstage.
-It is similar because it was taken without their knowledge, discretely and the focus of the image are fully occupied and framed by their surroundings.
+Lartigue was of a similar age to Kertesz, and practised photography, around the same time, for this reason, I am going to compear the two.
+Would Kertesz have taken this shot below if he was in the same situation?
+In a way, it is very similar to Kertesz’ shot, above of the woman backstage.
+It is similar because it was taken without their knowledge, discretely, and the focus of the image is fully occupied and framed by their surroundings.
 They are not removed from that what Kertesz called the” Human Thing.”
 (Andre Kertesz BBC Master of Photographers)

 So, would Kertesz have taken this picture?
 Probably not.
-The images that he has taken of nudes are far superior to this, all in collaboration with the models and some were considered to be obese at the time, even in the genre of Art.
+The images that he has made of nudes are far superior to this, all in collaboration with the models.

 Has Lartigue stepped over a boundary in taking the images below?
 Possibly because he has invaded their private space.
 On the other hand, their faces are not shown, so they are anonymous, but does this make it ok?